noahvsb/Framble/README.md

 Simple browser with less automation.

 App built using HTML to render HTML.
-Pretty stupid, but just a fun little exercise.
+Pretty stupid, but just a fun little project.

 ## How to run